| Publishing and Interlinking Linked Geospatial DataTutorial in Conjunction with the 12th Extended Semantic Web Conference

 information.
 Thus, it is timely to train Semantic Web researchers, especially the ones that are in the

 early stages of their careers, on the state of the art of this area and invite them to contribute to it.
+In this tutorial we give a comprehensive background on data models, query languages, implemented systems

 for linked geospatial data, and we discuss recent approaches on publishing and interlinking geospatial data.